itmayziii/angular-workshop/README.md

 give the exercise a shot yourself before looking at a solution.

 Each exercise directory is it's own standalone Angular project and you can start a dev environment for each one by running `ng serve --project exercise-v00-begin` or `ng serve --project exercise-v01-begin`.
-The final version of the project is called `final` and can be ran similarly via `ng serve --project final`.